 Sustainable hunting is arguably the finest form of conservation in Africa today.
 Some species have been brought back from the brink of extinction while others have seen their numbers explode due to the demand created by hunters.
 Every single species needs a sustainable value to thrive, but others are slightly more complicated when it comes to their survival.

-It goes without saying that our Rhino are in big trouble.
+It goes without saying that our Rhino is in big trouble.
 With the ongoing poaching scourge leading to devastating losses throughout Southern Africa, and mostly South Africa, who boasts more than 80% of the Rhino population on the planet, we are sitting in a crisis unfathomable to the first world.

 For our Rhino to survive we have created a value and means to protect their existence via the Vita Darting Experience, and that’s where our good friend Aaron Davidson came in adding his weight to the cause.
-Aaron’s list of “don’t haves” has become smaller with each passing safari.
+Aaron’s list of “don’t have” has become smaller with each passing safari.
 Chasing the little guys can become somewhat frustrating at times, so when the vita dart idea came up we all jumped at it.

 Electa had joined her Dad on her maiden hunt to Africa, following in the footsteps of her twin brothers, Danner and Derec, starting off with a few “first ups” to get into the swing of things.